A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Statistical Framework for Identifying Outlying LMC Globular Clusters

 \section{Statistical Framework for Identifying Outlying LMC Globular Clusters}

-We compute the difference between the GC velocities and the velocities of the surrounding stars.
-To establish statistical significance, we compare the difference with measurement errors as well as the intrinsic velocity dispersion of the surrounding stars.
-The velocities for the surrounding stars are calculated using two methods.
+We compute the difference between the GC velocities and the velocities of the field stars.
+To establish statistical significance, we compare the difference with measurement errors as well as the intrinsic velocity dispersion of the field stars.
+The velocities for the field stars are calculated using two methods.
 The first method involves directly calculating the velocities using the Gaia DR3 measurements.
 The second method involves estimating the velocities using a kinematic model of red clump stars developed by C22.

 The GC velocities and their errors are directly adopted from the B22 catalogue.
 The catalogue reports the mean PM in RA and DEC and their corresponding uncertainties for each GC.